mairahz/Artemis-Blue/README.md

 - 1 x Particle Argons

 ### Progress
+- Connected and tested serial interface to LTG92 LoRaWAN GPS Tracker
 - Researched more about dead-reckoning model
 - Found tutorials on using the LoRaWAN GPS Tracker